Arthritis Care

 Inflammation’s worst friends are often processed foods, excessive sugar, and saturated fats.
 Try to limit foods like processed snacks, fried foods, and sugary treats.
 Think of it as unfriending the bad influences on your joints.

-Can Weight Loss Improve Arthritis Symptoms?
+Can Healthy Weight Improve Arthritis Symptoms?

 Yes, if you’re carrying extra pounds, losing weight can reduce the stress on weight-bearing joints like the hips and knees.
 It’s not about being runway-model thin; it’s about finding a healthy weight that eases your symptoms.